krosengr4/ReadMe-Generator/Develope/your_README/ReadMe.md

 ## Description
-Weather dashboard is an app to get the current weather conditions as well a five day forecast for a specific city.
+Generates a professional ReadMe.md for a project using the terminal

 ## Installation
-Just visit the website!

 ## How to Use
-Type in a city name or choose from previous cities you have visited.

 ## Images
 ![image]()